 A final word before we get into our tools: These will go above and beyond common tools like email, Microsoft Excel, or Google Docs.
 Each of these tools comes with limits and common problems.
 Have you ever had an email string go 50 deep and then tried to find something specific in it?
 That is beyond frustrating and deserving of a few four-letter words.

 The tools I just mentioned are basic tools.
 The tools below are more appropriate software systems that will be better at:

-- Handling approvals
+- Handling approvals.

-- Documenting changes
+- Documenting changes.

-- Managing relationships between requirements
+- Managing relationships between requirements.

-- Removing ambiguity, assumptions, and wishful thinking
+- Removing ambiguity, assumptions, and wishful thinking.

-- Making certain all requirements are clear, realistic, and agreed upon
+- Making certain all requirements are clear, realistic, and agreed upon.

 Since requirements gathering is such a vital process to starting any new project, you’ll want to choose the best tool for the job.

-Top 10 requirement gathering tools
+Top 10 requirements gathering tools

 Here is our round up of the top 10 requirement gathering tools you should consider in 2021.
 Let’s start at #10.

 Jama Software provides a platform that works well with software development and testing.
 It is a suitable option for teams that are building complex systems and products.
 Some of the more important features of this platform include: